strikefreedom17/CarND-Term1-Advanced-Lane-Lines-KKP/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 First, I explore each RGB and HLS color channel to see whether which channel can generate distinct clear lane line.
+Among these channels, S channel can provide the best raw lane line detection.
+Then, I narrow down the potential color channels that will be used in this pipeline, including S,L,R,G,gray channels.
 ![alt text][image3]

+To deep dive into S and L channel, I apply the color threshold and the output binary results in S (threshold=(100,255)) and L (threshold=(100,255)) channel are shown here:
+![alt text][image4]

+Likewise, applying the threshold of (170,255) in both R and G channel gives the binary image results like this:
+![alt text][image5]

+For gray channel, let's apply the sobel operator using x-orient magnitude, absolute magnitude, and direction.
+The result is shown below.
+The binary absolute sobel give the best result in this section.
+![alt text][image6]

+To combine all color and gradient technique in this section, I create the "process_color_and_gradient" function.
+After several experiment of finding the right combination between binary threshold and binary sobel result, I use S&L binary and Gray binary absolute, described by "Combined_binary[(S_binary & L_binary) | (Gray_binary_abs == 1)] = 1".
+The results by applying this function is shown here:
+![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.